zerowidth/ringleader/README.md

 ---
 # name of app (used in logging)
 main_app:

-  # working directory, where to start the app from
+  # Required settings
-  dir: "~/apps/main"
+  dir: "~/apps/main"       # Working directory
-  # the command to run to start up the app server.
-Executed under "bash -c".
+  command: "foreman start" # The command to run to start up the app server.
-  command: "foreman start"
-  # the host to listen on, defaults to 127.0.0.1
-  host: 0.0.0.0
+                           # Executed under "bash -c".
-  # the port ringleader listens on
+  server_port: 3000        # The port ringleader listens on
-  server_port: 3000
-  # the port the application listens on
+  app_port: 4000           # The port the application listens on

-  app_port: 4000
+  # Optional settings
+  host: 127.0.0.1          # The host ringleader should listen on
-  # idle timeout in seconds
+  idle_timeout: 6000       # Idle timeout in seconds
-  idle_timeout: 6000
-  # application startup timeout
+  startup_timeout: 180     # Application startup timeout
-  startup_timeout: 180
-  # set the app to be disabled when ringleader starts
+  disabled: true           # Set the app to be disabled when ringleader starts

-  disabled: true
+  # If you have an application managed by rvm, this setting automatically adds
+  # the rvm-specific shell setup before executing the given command.
+This
+  # supersedes the `command` setting.
+  rvm: "foreman start"

 other_app:
   [...]
 ```